PerezFromHell/conversation-extension-framework/README.md

 Both *public* and *private* context can be used to store information to use in API calls as well as to augment the response to the user.

+### Transient Data

+A special type of data identified as transient data is available to developers as well.
+This is a specific field, `transientData` in privateContext that will be cleared at each turn in the conversation.
+This transient data, if available, is returned as part of the response from the `handleIncoming` function.

+This is useful if a developer needs to make some data available as part of an API call, but it doesn't necessarily warrant persistence as part of context or privateContext.

+To use, simply include an object at `privateContext.transientData` as part of the private context returned from an API call.
+This will be cleared after it has been returned as part of the response from `handleIncoming`

 ### Maintaining State

 One of the key functions is to maintain state at the server side.
 This will allow conversation to flow when the client cannot manage the conversational context, which is basically any case except where you own the client code yourself.